Henry E. Erwin: Medal of Honor action

 On April 12, 1945, Erwin, called "Red" by his crewmates, was serving as the radio operator aboard a Boeing B-29 Superfortress named City of Los Angeles, piloted by Captain George Simeral.
 The plane was in formation for a low-level attack on a chemical plant at Koriyama, 120 mi north of Tokyo, on their 11th combat mission.
-Along with their primary jobs, the twelve B-29 crew members had additional duties to perform.
+Along with their primary jobs, the 12 B-29 crew members had additional duties to perform.
 Erwin's was to drop phosphorus smoke bombs through a chute in the aircraft's floor when the lead plane reached a designated assembly area.
-He was given the signal to drop the bombs when the aircraft was just off the south coast of Japan and under attack by anti-aircraft fire and Japanese fighters.
+He was given the signal to drop the bombs when the aircraft was just off the south coast of Japan and under attack by antiaircraft fire and Japanese fighters.

-Erwin pulled the pin and released a bomb into the chute, but the fuse malfunctioned and ignited the phosphorus prematurely, burning at 1500 degrees Fahrenheit (815°C).
+Erwin pulled the pin and released a bomb into the chute, but the fuse malfunctioned and ignited the phosphorus prematurely, burning at 1500°F (815°C).
 The canister flew back up the chute and into Erwin's face, blinding him, searing off one ear and obliterating his nose.
 Phosphorus pentoxide smoke immediately filled the aircraft, making it impossible for the pilot to see his instrument panel.
 Erwin was afraid the bomb would burn through the metal floor and make contact with the bomb bay.
 Completely blind, he picked it up and, feeling his way, crawled around the gun turret and headed for the copilot's window.
-His face and arms were covered with ignited phosphorus, and his path was blocked by the navigator's folding table, hinged to the wall but down and locked.
+His face and arms were covered with ignited phosphorus, and his path was blocked by the navigator's folding table, hinged to the wall, but down and locked.
 The navigator had left his table to make a sighting.
-Erwin couldn't release the table's latches with one hand, so he grabbed the white-hot bomb between his bare right arm and his ribcage.
-In the few seconds it took to raise the table, the phosphorus burned through his flesh to the bone.
-His body on fire, he stumbled into the cockpit, threw the bomb out the window and collapsed between the pilot's seats.
+Erwin could not release the table's latches with one hand, so he grabbed the white-hot bomb between his bare right arm and his ribcage.
+In the few seconds needed to raise the table, the phosphorus burned through his flesh to the bone.
+His body on fire, he stumbled into the cockpit, threw the bomb out the window, and collapsed between the pilot's seats.